Bronchiectasis is a chronic and progressive inflammatory disease often marked by unpredictable exacerbations 1

-Bronchiectasis is a chronic lung disease usually marked by permanent, abnormal dilation and persistent inflammation of the airways.
+Bronchiectasis is a chronic and progressive lung disease usually marked by permanent, abnormal dilation and persistent inflammation of the airways.
 1,2

 Healthy airway and bronchiectasis-inflamed airway comparison drawing